 Before you set off for the Ligurian Sea in Genoa, there are three things you should know.
 Seasonalities, days of the week and beach fees play an important role.

-These four tips will help you to make the most of your day trips to the beaches of the Ligurian Riviera.
+These four best tips will help you to make the most of your day trips to the beaches of the Ligurian Riviera.

 Genoa beaches: pay attention to the season